OffByTwoDev/Destruct3D/README.md

 # Current Disadvantages / Downsides

-- Interior / Exterior Texture support only works for meshes with flat exterior surfaces rn -> actually don't know how to fix... (currently the code uses a shader and matches surfaces by checking normals... maybe there's another way to detect if a face corresponds to an external surface in a shader...)

 - CreateConvexShape doesn't create perfect collisionshapes for complex fragments - e.g. if you have some jagged edge of a body that's just been destroyed, the collisionshape may "smooth over" the spiky bits (sometimes quite significantly).
 -> perhaps could create a function which creates a more accurate collisionShape, and not use CreateConvexShape?